- Casualties, Disasters and Thefts

 SDI provides temporary payments to workers who are unable to perform their usual work because of a pregnancy or a nonoccupational illness or injury.
-Beginning January 1, 2004, SDI also includes Paid Family Leave, which provides benefits to workers who need to care for a seriously ill family member or to bond with a new child.
+Beginning July 1, 2014, California workers may be eligible to receive Paid Family Leave benefits when taking time off of work to care for a seriously ill parent-in-law, grandparent, grandchild, or sibling.
 SDI benefits are taxable only if paid as a substitute for unemployment insurance (UI) benefits.
 This could occur if a person was receiving UI benefits and then became disabled.
 When SDI benefits are received as a substitute for UI benefits, the SDI is taxable by the federal government but is not taxable by the State of California.

 You will only get a Form 1099-G if all or part of your SDI benefits are taxable.
 If your SDI benefits are taxable and you don't receive your Form 1099-G by mid-February, you may call EDD at (800) 795-0193 to get another copy.
 For more information, see IRS Publication 525, Taxable and Nontaxable Income.